Ghost-141/customer-support-agent/README.md

 - `get_tag_categories` lists categories.
 - `get_products_in_category` lists products by category.

-## Prompt Rules
-The assistant behavior is governed by `prompts.py`.

-- The first message begins with a fixed greeting.
-- Tool usage is mandatory after the first message.
-- If a tool returns no items, the assistant must ask for clarification.
-- All product or category results are shown as Markdown lists.

 ## Troubleshooting
 - If the agent returns empty results, verify the database is seeded.